 The Company has issued a policy on dealings in the securities of the Company to its Directors and Management, setting out the implications of insider trading and guidance on such dealings.
 It has adopted the best practices recommendations of the SGX-ST on Dealing in Securities to provide further guidance to Directors and employees dealing in the Company's securities.
-Pursuant to the guidelines, Directors and key executives of the Group who have access to price-sensitive and confidential information are not permitted to deal in the Company's securities during the period commencing two weeks before the announcement of the Group's results for each of the first three quarters of the financial year and one month before the Group's full-year results and ending on the respective announcement date.
+Pursuant to the quidelines, Directors and key executives of the Group who have access to price-sensitive and confidential information are not permitted to deal in the Company's securities during the period commencing two weeks before the announcement of the Group's results for each of the first three quarters of the financial year and one month before the Group's full-year results and ending on the respective announcement date.
 In addition, Directors and key executives are expected to observe insider trading laws at all times even when dealing in securities within the permitted trading period.
 They are also discouraged from dealing in the Company's securities on short-term considerations.

-Directors are required to report to the Company Secretary whenever they deal in the Company's shares and the necessary announcements are made in accordance with the requirements of SGX-ST.
+Directors are required to report to the Company Secretary whenever they deal in the Company's shares and the necessary announcements are made in accordance with the notification requirements under the Securities and Futures Act (Chapter 289) of Singapore.